Creating custom environment values in SwiftUI

 Update: 2024-06-14

-At WWDC24, Apple presented a new Entry type that will let us define custom environment, transaction, container, and focused values with very little code.
+At WWDC24, Apple presented a new Entry macro that lets us define custom environment, focused, container, and transaction values with very little code.

 Background